-UNITY in art can be achieve through the arrangement and organization of elements within the scope of the main subject thereby achieving harmony with one another.
-It is which align all the elements towards a common principle, which is to make sense of the main subject.
+UNITY in art can be achieved through arrangement and organization of elements within the system of the main subject, thereby achieving harmony with one another.
+It is which that all the elements are aligned in the direction of a singularity - which is to make sense of the main subject.
 In the most fundamental sense, it illustrates a scenario in a certain creative composition for which an element effectively gains connection with another element towards the emphasis of a singular goal.

-With a given subject, topic or theme, make the best representation you can explore incorporating the idea or element that has to do with UNITY.
+With a given subject, topic, or theme, make the best representation you can explore incorporating the idea or element that has to do with UNITY.

-PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools and techniques while integrating the idea of UNITY; Exploring and expressing consciousness towards the idea of UNITY as it can be integrated in the thoughts of subject matter; Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of UNITY; What are tools necessary to represent the design in mind effectively?
-How the motivation be expressed efficiently?
-Why such expression should exist?
+PROCESS / MEDIA / TOOLS PHILOSOPHY EXPRESSION CHALLENGE ■ Exploring and expressing consciousness on the chosen subject or theme maximizing efficiency in the utilization of materials, media, tools, and techniques while integrating the idea of UNITY; Exploring and expressing consciousness towards the idea of UNITY as it can be integrated in the thoughts of subject matter.
+Exploring and expressing the thoughts of the subject matter focusing on the value of expression while integrating the idea of UNITY; What tools are necessary to represent the design in mind effectively?
+How be the motivation expressed efficiently?
+Why should such expression exist?

+Rujiman

-Rujiman Sold-Moving And Unity, 2017 Oil on Canvas 110 x 140cm
+Sold-Moving and Unity, 2017

+Oil on Canvas

+110 x 140cm

-Lp Unity #17 Vani Hidayatur Rahman 2017
+Lp Unity #17Vani Hidayatur Rahman 2017

-NEGATIVE / POSITIVE in art technically is the relation of the surrounding elements in the visual or dimensional illusion or perception the subject, which is the positive, and vise-versa.
-In a composition, it is an element that gives shape, form or significance to the main subject.
-In the visualization of something, when the focus is directed to the positive subject, the surrounding negative elements or space will be perceivable to empty however, when the focus is shifted to the surrounding space, that subject becomes significant in the perception of the whole presentation then, it is not empty at all.
+NEGATIVE / POSITIVE essentially is the relation of the surrounding elements in the visual or dimensional perception or illusion of the subject.
+The subject of communication would be the positive and the space representing the background is the negative.

+In an artistic composition, it is an element that gives shape, form, value, or significance to the main subject.
+In the visualization of the subject, when the focus of attention is directed to the positive space, the surrounding negative elements or space could be perceivable as empty, however if the attention is shifted or distributed to the surrounding space, that subject becomes significant relative to the appreciation of the entire presentation.
+Then, is not entirely empty; essentially, nothing should be empty.

-WEEK
+WEEK 4

-It is a principle for which one element gains significance or value, and dimensions relative to the association with each other.
+In principle, it is a fact for which one element gains significance, value, or dimensions relative to its association with another.